Sorry, you need to enable JavaScript to visit this website.

 Information on school/college performance at A Level is provided by the DfE.
 This can give academic assessors greater insight into an applicant’s KS5 study, but it is not used to create a flag or other metrics in the same way as GCSE data.

 The experience a school/college has of the application process at Oxford and Cambridge can also make a difference to the guidance it is able to give to applicants.
 Therefore, we flag applicants from post-16 schools/colleges where fewer than five students have been made an offer by these Universities over the past five years.
 This isn’t a measure of the quality of the school/college or the relative performance of an applicant.
-Instead it makes our assessors aware that the applicant's school/college may be less able to advise them on applying to Cambridge and to prepare them for the interview process.
+Instead, it makes our assessors aware that the applicant's school/college may be less able to advise them on applying to Cambridge and to prepare them for the interview process.

 In contrast to the geodemographic contextual data we use, which are available for all countries in the UK, we note that the GCSE and A Level performance school/college data we use are only available for schools/colleges in England (from the DfE).
 Our Admissions Tutors are all aware of this fact, and that as a consequence our ‘lower-performing GCSE school’ contextual data flag cannot be appended to applications from applicants from all parts of the UK.
 (This is one of the reasons why this flag is not part of our criteria for the August Reconsideration Pool, whereas our flag for applicants from schools/colleges where fewer than five students have been made an offer by Oxford or Cambridge in recent years is.
 Although this means we are not able to contextualise the GCSE attainment of our applicants from Scotland, Wales and Northern Ireland in the same way as we can that of most English applicants, applicants from these countries (unlike English applicants) usually benefit from being able to provide detailed information about their more recent attainment in AS levels or Scottish Highers.